leggettmatt/llm_helper/README.md

 ~/.llm_helper_data
 ```

+Future runs using `run` or `chat` will use the variables from your most recent run unless you would like to run it with different values.

 You can review old runs using some of the CLI commands:
 ```
 # Lists the last N runs you performed